JustSleightly/TransformConverter/README.md

 For each constraint, you will typically set the constraint settings so that the `At Rest` and `Offset` values match your default transform values for that transform property.

-For each constraint source, you will typically set the immediate parent gameobject from the hierarchy as the only source, with the exception of *Scale Constraints* which should use a *WorldTransform* prefab of *(1,1,1)* scale instead.
+For each constraint source, you will typically set the immediate parent gameobject from the hierarchy as the only source, with the exception of _**Scale Constraints**_ which should use a *WorldTransform* prefab of *(1,1,1)* scale instead.
 This prefab should not exist in your hierarchy/scene and only exist in your project assets instead so as to maintain absolute values.
 Note that the actual transform value of your scale may deviate from your animated offset when not a power of 2.

+An example prefab can be found in the [examples](https://github.com/JustSleightly/TransformConverter/tree/main/Examples) folder.

 <details>